rishabhj07/Python-Coding-Projects/README.md

-# Waterloo-Coding-Projects
+# Python-Coding-Project
-Projects coded in Grade 11 Introduction to Computer Science in White Oaks Secondary School
+Project coded in Grade 11 Introduction to Computer Science in White Oaks Secondary School